NKalavros/raspberry-codes/README.md

 #Connecting the Stepper Motor Driver:

-[Specs for Wantai NEMA17 stepper motor:](https://grobotronics.com/stepper-motor-42byghw208-2.6kg.cm.html) Rate current is 0.4A
+[Specs for Wantai NEMA17 stepper motor:](https://grobotronics.com/stepper-motor-42byghw208-2.6kg.cm.html) Rate current is 0.4A/phase, whereas rated resistance is 30 Ohm/phase.
+Therefore the maximum motor supply is 0.4 * 30 = 12V.

 [Some notes on the A4988 stepper motor driver:](https://reprap.org/wiki/A4988_vs_DRV8825_Chinese_Stepper_Driver_Boards) [And another link on the same subject:](https://www.allegromicro.com/en/Products/Motor-Drivers/Brush-DC-Motor-Drivers/A4988.aspx)
 Our driver is equipped with two R100 resistors.
-We need to calculate the reference voltage for it, the formula being: I_TripMax= Vref/(8*Rs).
+We need to calculate the reference voltage for it, the formula being: Current Limit = VREF × 2.5
-Therefore the current limit being 0.4A, our Vref is 0.4/0.8 = 0.5 V???
+Therefore the current limit being 0.4A, our Vref is 0.16 V???
+Note that in full step mode the current is 70% of the limit, therefore we can go up, since the current must be 0.4A, the limit should be 0.4/(0.7*2.5) = 0,223V

 First, check the [image](https://raw.githubusercontent.com/NKalavros/raspberry-codes/master/IMG_20190929_232454.jpg) in the repository for the location of the pins.
 Next, begin making the connections, they are a little different than the actual schematic:
 ![Connection schematic](/schematic.png)